-action requiring the expenditure of funds; reduce the authority that counties or municipalities have to raise revenues in the aggregate; or reduce the percentage of state tax shared with counties or
+Not applicable.
+This bill does not appear to require counties or municipalities to spend funds or take action requiring the expenditure of funds; reduce the authority that counties or municipalities have to STORAGE NAME: pcs0847.ISC raise revenues in the aggregate; or reduce the perc centage of state tax shared with counties or municipalities.